-But first the solution must begin within us: In our minds and in our hearts and in our attitudes in our lives.
-Now to make this an important thing so people would understand, the Word Who was God became flesh.
-And as Paul wrote: 'God manifested in the flesh and tabernacled among us.'
-So here's a meaning of the Feast of Tabernacles.
+First, the solution must begin within us: In our mind, in our heart, in our attitude and in our lives!
+To make this an important thing so people would understand, the Word Who was God became flesh.
+As Paul wrote: 'God manifested in the flesh and tabernacled among us.'
+Here's a meaning of the

+Feast of Tabernacles.
 Perhaps one of the greatest of all: that God dwelt among men!
-Tabernacled.
+Tabernacled!
 He was here for a while.